-To support Ukrainians, caring about the future of Ukraine as an independent European state.
+Our mission is to support Ukrainians who suffered the russian full-scale invasion and, together, create the future of Ukraine as an independent European state.

 Together, we have launched new initiatives, traveled hundreds of kilometers for humanitarian missions to hot spots, supported wounded soldiers within the framework of the prosthetics project, and taken care of displaced Ukrainian children and women.